-The price of our common stock may be volatile and may be influenced by numerous factors, some of which are beyond our control.
+The price of our common stock may be volatile and may be influenced by numerous factors, some of which are beyond our control.\

 The market for our common stock could fluctuate substantially due to a variety of factors, some of which may be beyond our control.
-In addition to the factors discussed in this "Risk Factors" section and elsewhere in this report, these factors include:
+In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report, these factors include:

-- the product candidates we seek to pursue, and our ability to obtain rights to develop, commercialize and market those product candidates; - our decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - actual or anticipated adverse results or delays in our clinical trials; - our failure to commercialize our product candidates, if approved; - changes in the structure of healthcare payment systems; - unanticipated serious safety concerns related to the use of any of our product candidates; - · adverse regulatory decisions; - additions or departures of key scientific or management personnel; - changes in laws or regulations applicable to our product candidates, including without limitation clinical trial requirements for approvals;
+- the product candidates we seek to pursue, and our ability to obtain rights to develop, commercialize and market those product candidates; - the impact of the COVID-19 pandemic on our business and industry as well as the global economy; - our decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - actual or anticipated adverse results or delays in our clinical trials; - our failure to commercialize our product candidates, if approved; - changes in the structure of healthcare payment systems; - unanticipated serious safety concerns related to the use of any of our product candidates; - adverse regulatory decisions; - additions or departures of key scientific or management personnel; - changes in laws or regulations applicable to our product candidates, including without limitation clinical trial requirements for approvals; - disputes or other developments relating to patents and other proprietary rights and our ability to obtain patent protection for our product candidates; - our dependence on third parties, including CROs as well as our potential partners that produce companion diagnostic products; - failure to meet or exceed any financial guidance or expectations regarding development milestones that we may provide to the public; - actual or anticipated variations in quarterly operating results, liquidity or other indicators of our financial condition; - failure to meet or exceed the estimates and projections of the investment community; - overall performance of the equity markets and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; - market conditions or trends in the biotechnology and biopharmaceutical industries; - introduction of new products offered by us or our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to maintain an adequate rate of growth and manage such growth; - issuances of debt or equity securities; - sales of our common stock by us or our stockholders in the future, or the perception that such sales could occur; - trading volume of our common stock; - ineffectiveness of our internal control over financial reporting or disclosure controls and procedures;

-- disputes or other developments relating to patents and other proprietary rights and our ability to obtain patent protection for our product candidates; - our dependence on third parties, including CROs as well as our potential partners that produce companion diagnostic products; - failure to meet or exceed any financial guidance or expectations regarding development milestones that we may provide to the public; - actual or anticipated variations in quarterly operating results, liquidity or other indicators of our financial condition; - failure to meet or exceed the estimates and projections of the investment community; - overall performance of the equity markets and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; - market conditions or trends in the biotechnology and biopharmaceutical industries; - introduction of new products offered by us or our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to maintain an adequate rate of growth and manage such growth; - issuances of debt or equity securities; - sales of our common stock by us or our stockholders in the future, or the perception that such sales could occur; - trading volume of our common stock; - ineffectiveness of our internal control over financial reporting or disclosure controls and procedures; - general political and economic conditions; - effects of natural or man-made catastrophic events; and - other events or factors, many of which are beyond our control.
+- general political and economic conditions; - effects of natural or man-made catastrophic events; and - other events or factors, many of which are beyond our control.

-In addition, the stock market in general, and the stocks of small-cap biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+In addition, the stock market in general, and the stocks of small-cap biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including recently as a result of the COVID-19 pandemic and actions taken to slow its spread.
 Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
 These events may also lead to securities litigation, which can be expensive and time-consuming to defend, regardless of the merit or outcome.
 The realization of any of the above risks or any of a broad range of other risks, including those described in these "Risk Factors," could have a dramatic and material adverse impact on the market price of our common stock.